 The turkey would simmer in that crock pot all day and that night she’d dip off soup bowls of the turkey, vegetables, and broth and we’d have turkey soup.
 The crockpot would go into the fridge complete with turkey carcass.
 The next day she’d add some water and slow cook that carcass again.
 Sometimes she’d add noodles before serving it.

 The next night… turkey soup…and the next… and the next… In fact, that carcass didn’t get thrown out until there was NO meat left anywhere in the crockpot and the bones had all but disintegrated.
 She just kept adding water.
 It was usually gone just in time for our Christmas turkey …and the whole thing began again, bless her heart.
-The woman could make money stretch farther than anyone else I know – and my dad made good money.
+The woman could make money stretch further than anyone else I know? and my dad made good money.
 It was just that they’d lived through the Depression and they’d learned to be frugal to a fault.

 I don’t know though – while I admire the spirit I have to say that the turkey soup was so insipidly boring that even bacteria wouldn’t touch it.
 It literally never went bad.